Sonoma County looks to entrepreneurs for help with forest management

 To be sure, local leaders acknowledged the contest will not lead to a revitalization of the North Coast timber industry that flourished for decades until the 1970s when customer demand waned, mills closed and jobs vanished.
 What was left of the industry eroded further in the 1990s due to environmental concerns.

-Right now, in Fort Bragg in Mendocino County local officials are attempting to turn the old Georgia Pacific plant into a hospitality district and nearby the rail line that transported timber is the Skunk Train tourist attraction.
+Right now, in Fort Bragg in Mendocino County, local officials are attempting to turn the old Georgia Pacific plant into a hospitality district.
+Nearby, the rail line that transported timber is the Skunk Train tourist attraction.

 Still, there are thriving pockets of timber activity.
 In 2020, in Sonoma County 10.7 million board feet of timber was harvested at a value of $8.4 million.
 The vestiges of the once-thriving industry include the family-operated Parmeter Logging Inc. in Cazadero and Redwood Empire Sawmill in Cloverdale where Euphrat sends some of his logs.